How Gender Can Help Drive SLCP Mitigation in the Transport Sector

 This webinar is part of CCAC’s webinar series on gender mainstreaming that aims to tackle SLCP sectors, break down key gender considerations and opportunities to develop better, more sustainable plans and policies in discussion with sector and gender experts, NGOs, and country partners.

-Dana Crawhall-Duk, CCAC
+Dana Crawhull-Duk, CCAC Secretariat

 Annika Berlin, UNEP